tgbrooks/dependentsimr/README.md

 # dependentsimr

+`dependentsimr` is an R package for simulation of data including correlations between the datapoints.
+See our [PLOS Comp Bio publication](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1013392).

 ## Generating Correlated Data for Omics Simulation

 Omics data is in the “p \>\> n” regime where there are fewer samples